Xilinx/PYNQ/docs/source/14_faqs.rst

 VPN
 =====
-If your PC/laptop is connected to a VPN, and your board is not on the same VPN network, this will block access to local IP addresses, unless you have set the VPN to bypass the board address.
+If your PC/laptop is connected to a VPN, and your board is not on the same VPN network, this will block access to local IP addresses.
+You need to disable the VPN, or set it to bypass the board address.

 Proxy
 ==========